 Well, a recent article has shown that people with allergies are more likely to suffer if they are stressed.

-It was also found that 64% of the participants who had higher stress levels had more than 4 flare ups over a 2 week period.*
+It was also found that 64% of the participants who had higher stress levels had more than four flare-ups over two weeks.*

-Whilst there were no significant flare ups of hay fever on the same day as the stress increased the flare- ups were within a few days of the stressful event.
+While there were no significant flare-ups of hay fever on the same day as the stress increased the flare-ups were within a few days of the stressful event.

 “Stress can cause several negative effects on the body, including causing more symptoms for allergy sufferers,”

-It has also been suggested by Dr. Amber Patterson that those with more frequent flare ups have a greater sense of negativity and a greater negative mood in general.
+Dr Amber Patterson has also suggested that those with more frequent flare-ups have a greater sense of negativity and a more significant negative mood in general.

-Hypnotherapy can be helpful to reduce stress in fact hypnotherapy for stress is something that I deal with an awful lot, consultations are free and with no obligations.
+Hypnotherapy can be helpful to reduce stress.
+Hypnotherapy for stress is something that I deal with an awful lot; consultations are free and with no obligations.

-*April issue of the Annals of Allergy, Asthma & Immunology.
+*April issue of the Annuals of Allergy, Asthma & Immunology.